-Multiple Tornadoes Touch Down In Dayton, Ohio, Catastrophic Damage Reported
+'Tornado Outbreak' Devastated Ohio Communities Overnight

 Here’s a live look from our ODOT trucks as crews clear debris off of I-75 north of Dayton.
 Please avoid this area while we work to clear the interstate following the storm. pic.twitter.com/IHzRJEYRsT— ODOT Dayton (@ODOT_Dayton) May 28, 2019

-An earlier storm that moved through the Miami Valley knocked out power to tens of thousands of residents.
-Dayton Power and Light reported more than 64,000 customers were without power as of 2:00 a.m.

-Suspected tornadoes also left behind destruction in the Indiana town of Pendleton, about 100 miles west of Dayton.

-NWS forecaster David Roth told NPR the violent weather is part of an unusual pattern that has also brought flood worries to Arkansas and Oklahoma where a tornado in El Reno left two people dead on Saturday.
+NWS forecaster David Roth told NPR the violent weather is part of an unusual pattern that has also brought flood worries to Arkansas and Oklahoma, where a tornado in El Reno left two people dead on Saturday.
 Roth said it may take up to a week for the weather pattern to change and return to calmer conditions.

+The storms hit Dayton just two days after the city's police were called on to maintain peace during a Ku Klux Klan rally on Saturday.

 WYSO reporter April Laissle contributed to this report.